Adicitus/bootdotdev.backbone/README.md

 2+key_size:N   | Challenge data (challenge_data)
 ```

-_Challenge data_ should be _settings.challenge_length_ bytes (default 256) of randomized data.
+_Challenge data_ should be _settings.challenge_size_ bytes (default 256) of randomized data.
 This is done to prevent caching of response data.

 Response Payload:
 ```